mtw/mtw.github.io/Pelican/content/blog/2022-01-20-Biophysical-Characterisation-of-Human-LincRNA-p21-Sense-and-Antisense-Alu-Inverted-Repeats.rst

 ##########################################################################################

 :date: 2022-01-20
-:modified: 2022-06-09
+:modified: 2022-09-28
 :tags: 3D; non-coding RNA
 :category: publications
 :slug: Biophysical-Characterisation-of-Human-LincRNA-p21-Sense-and-Antisense-Alu-Inverted-Repeats
 :author: mtw
-:summary: LincRNA-p21 structure determined with biophysical and computational approaches
+:summary: In this study we determine the tertiary structure of human LincRNA-p21 Alu Inverted Repeats with biophysical and computational approaches
+:title: Biophysical Characterisation of Human LincRNA-p21 Alu Inverted Repeats
+:description: In this study we determine the tertiary structure of human LincRNA-p21 Alu Inverted Repeats with biophysical and computational approaches

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong